ritza-co/kaboom/doc/18-concert.md

 	}
 }
 ```

-In the code above, we created a `jump()` function for the "player" sprite, which checks if the player `isGrounded()` on a platform before making them jump.
-We can specify the jumping force we declared at the beginning of the tutorial by passing inside the `jump()` function for how high the sprite can jump.
-The `body()` component given to the "player" object is what allows to be able to use the `jump()` function from kaboom.
+In the code above, we create a `jump()` function for the "player" sprite, which checks that the player `isGrounded()` on a platform before making them jump.
+We pass the jumping force we declared at the beginning of the tutorial to the `jump()` function to specify how high the sprite can jump.
+We can use Kaboom's `jump()` function on our player object because we gave it a `body()` component when we added it.

-Next, we'll implement the left and right movement using the keyboard arrow keys, as well as the jumping using the "space" or "up" key.
+Next, we'll implement the left and right movement using the keyboard left and right arrow keys, and the jumping movement using the space bar or up arrow key.

 ```javascript
 onKeyPress(["space", "up"], jump)